ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ![Bundles analyzed](assets/bundles-analyzed.png)

 The majority of our bundled JavaScript assets, as it turned out, came from our `node_modules` folder!
-What's more, within the code from `node_modules`, the largest part was by far from `lib-ThemisUI`. `lib-ThemisUI` is an internal components library that we have created for our web app.
-It is not a complex components library, and really should not take up such a large part of our bundled assets.
+What's more, within the code from `node_modules`, the largest part was by far from `lib-ThemisUI`, an internal component library that we created for our app.

-Now that we had a suspect on our hands, we wanted to see what would happen to our compilation if we were to take `lib-ThemisUI` out of the equation.
-To do this, we used Webpack's [IgnorePlugin](https://webpack.js.org/plugins/ignore-plugin/) to ignore all attempts to include code from `lib-ThemisUI`:
+Intrigued, we wanted to see what would happen to our compilation if we were to take `lib-ThemisUI` out of the picture.
+To do this, we used Webpack's [IgnorePlugin](https://webpack.js.org/plugins/ignore-plugin/) to ignore all attempts to anything from `lib-ThemisUI`:

 ```js
 // webpack configuration snippet